rodihoto/Brent-Crude-Oil-Price-Forecasting/README.md

 - **Volatility Analysis**: Assess the volatility of oil prices over the last decade.
 - **Forecast Future Prices**: Predict future prices using the ARIMA model and evaluate its performance.

-## Project Structure
-The repository is organized as follows: